tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The purpose of this document is to provide implementation guidance for software developers and systems architects building tools or workflows that conform to the BDQ standard.
 It explains how to interpret and operationalize the BDQ Test `Specifications`, including the semantics of inputs and outputs, expected behaviors, parameter handling, dependency resolution, and result reporting.

 This guide supports consistent, standards-compliant implementations across various environments by clarifying technical aspects of the Tests, detailing extension points, and describing validation procedures using shared datasets.
-It includes both normative content necessary for `Implementation` conformance and non-normative advice for implementers seeking efficiency, clarity, and compatibility.
+It includes both normative content necessary for implementation conformance and non-normative advice for implementers seeking efficiency, clarity, and compatibility.

 ### 1.2 Audience (non-normative)